Amazon Barcode Requirements

 Amazon prefers barcode numbers to come directly from GS1 – they have a preference that their suppliers are current members of GS1.
 GS1 is a membership organisation that provides their members with barcodes in exchange for a yearly fee.
 Many businesses, especially smaller businesses that don’t need a large number of barcodes, choose to buy their barcodes from us for use both on Amazon and in shops worldwide.
 Following the instructions on this page helps our customers list on Amazon with our barcodes.

-As mentioned above, there are thousands of products currently listed on Amazon using our barcodes.
+Many products are currently listed on Amazon with our barcodes.
 You can view some examples at: https://barcodesaustralia.com/products-on-amazon/.